davidaparicio/davidaparicio.github.io/content/en/home/accomplishments.md

 - title: Go Advanced training
   #date_end: "2022-05-13"
   date_start: "2022-05-06"
   description: "Golang seduces people by its simplicity, its native competition features, its versatility, its stability, its performance.
-You will learn techniques to improve your code in terms of correctness, maintainability, testability, performance and security (3 days)"
+You will learn techniques to improve your code in terms of correctness, maintainability, testability, performance and security (3 days) After this training, I read 'Cloud Native Go' by O'Reilly.
+It shows you how to use Go's strengths to develop cloud native services that are scalable and resilient, even in an unpredictable environment."
   organization: Human Coders
   organization_url: https://www.humancoders.com/
   url: "https://www.humancoders.com/diplomas/953342eb7be6"